taeyoung-choi/image_analysis/iris_recognition/README.md

 | 0.7 | 0.23  | 0.09  |
 | 0.8 | 0.21  | 0.13  |

 The best performing distance metric is Cosine Similarity with the 0.72 recognition rate.
 I can improve the desing by more accurately capturing iris area.
 There are many manual assigning circles when fitted circles are erroneous.
+I can further implement eyelid and eyelash detector to improve the performance of histogram equalization.
+As we can see in Appendix, the enhanced image shows a clear discontinuity between grids.
+We might want to enhance the image for the pixels that truly represents an iris.

 ### Appendix
 #### Pupil Area Removal